osstech-jp/mailman/src/mailman/docs/WebUIin5.rst

 Mailman 3's web UI, called Postorius.
 If all goes as planned, you should be done within 5 minutes.
 This has been tested on Ubuntu 11.04.

-In order to download the components necessary you need to have the `Bazaar`_ version control system installed on your system.
+In order to download the components necessary you need to have the `Git`_ version control system installed on your system.
 Mailman requires Python 3.4, while mailman.client needs at least Python version 2.6.